meghaduaa/CCTV_Tracking_System/README.md

-# CCTV_Tracking_System
-# CCTV Suspect Tracking System using YOLOv8 and Deep SORT
+# CCTV Suspect Tracking System

 This project enables tracking of a specific person (suspect) in CCTV footage using object detection and multi-object tracking.
 It uses YOLOv8 for detecting people and Deep SORT for assigning and maintaining consistent tracking IDs across video frames.
 The user can select a suspect based on the ID, and the system will track that person across the footage.